quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Contract-Law-For-Dummies/cldo_part29_Is_a_Promise_En.md

 ??x
 Yes, the issue of breach arises when one party did not perform according to the contract terms.
 However, discharge may arise through modifications or accord and satisfaction.

-For example, suppose A agreed to sell B a widget for $400 but later agreed to reduce it to $350 after B’s request.
+For example, suppose A agreed to sell B a widget for $400 but later agreed to reduce it to$350 after B’s request.
 If A then claims non-performance based on this modification, the court will determine if the modification was enforceable. x??

 ---